 ART-device

 Clean UBC Okanagan’s Air through Wall-mount Air Filtering Devices

-The "Clean UBC Okanagan’s Air" project aims to improve indoor air quality by using innovative wall-mounted air filters with C-Polar’s technology.
-These discreet units reduce harmful airborne particles and pathogens while enhancing energy efficiency.
-The project has potential applications in homes, hospitals, and classrooms beyond UBC Okanagan.
+The pioneering project seeks to improve indoor air quality through the use of innovative wall-mounted Aerosol Removing Tapestry (ART) devices.
+These units effectively reduce harmful airborne particles and pathogens while improving energy efficiency.
+The project evaluates their performance, with potential applications in diverse settings such as classrooms, homes, and hospitals, extending beyond UBC Okanagan.

+ART-device